keypom/keypom-docs/docs/exec-summary.md

 The end user journey would be that an organization or funder deposits assets (either fungible or non-fungible) into the Keypom contract and generates a unique link.
 This link is then given to the user that wishes to onboard onto NEAR.
 When the link is clicked, the user either creates a new account or uses an existing one for the assets to be automatically sent to.

 In the NEAR ecosystem, this process is known as a linkdrop.
-With Keypom, a series of identical linkdrops can be created at once and is refered to as **a drop**.
+With Keypom, a series of identical linkdrops can be created at once and is referred to as **a drop**.

 ### Customizable Linkdrops
 The Keypom Protocol allows for a huge variety of customizations that can be embedded into the onboarding experience.
 For example, as the funder, you can specify the amount of times a link can be used before it’s invalidated.
 Rather than someone using a link once, they can potentially use it many times and receive assets over a long period of time.